lbain/lucybain/source/blog/2015/04-03-js-optional-parameters.md

 **So it’s an array of all the params**

 Almost.
 It’s not quite an array.
-It’s like a kiddy array - hasn't got all the functionality just yet.
+It’s like a kiddy array - hasn’t got all the functionality just yet.
 If you want to use it for access only (as in the example above), then you're all good.
 But if you want to do interesting manipulations, `pop` things off, or reorder items, then you need to convert `arguments` to a full array:

 ```
 var temp = Array.slice(arguments);
 ```

-I assume the reason for this is to make `arguments` read only, although I haven't researched that.
+I assume the reason for this is to make `arguments` read only, although I haven’t researched that.

 And there you have it - three ways to handle optional parameters in JavaScript.